VBAndCs/sVB-Small-Visual-Basic/Readme.md

 10. The editor has a perfect auto-indentation.

 11. Using naming convention to give sVB some info about the var type to make using them easier.
-- The first naming convention: Any var ends with or starts with a control name (like Form1 or myLabel) will be treated as a Label, so you can use the short syntax Control.Property and the auto completion list will appear to help you complete method and properties names.
+- The first naming convention: Any var ends with or starts with a control name (like Form1 or myLabel) will be treated as an object of this control type, so you can use the short syntax Control.Property and the auto completion list will appear to help you complete method and properties names.

 - The second naming convention: Any var ends with or starts with the word Data is treated as a dynamic object, and you can add properties to it, and get auto completion support when you use them.
 ```